Skip to content

 Betamethasone has several FDA-approved uses, but it may also be used off-label to treat other conditions.
 Your online healthcare professional may prescribe it for the following reasons.

 It’s also possible that your healthcare provider may prescribe it for other reasons not listed here.
-Ask your online doctor or pharmacist if you have questions about why a medication is prescribed.
+Ask your online doctor if you have questions about why a medication is prescribed.

 Betamethasone is FDA-approved to treat plaque psoriasis, an inflammatory skin condition with raised areas covered with dry scales.
 Betamethasone dipropionate lotion and other betamethasone skin products can help relieve redness, swelling, itching, and discomfort.